 The tint adjusts the red-green color balance in the projected image.
-Changing the Tint setting has no effect on PAL or SECAM video sources.

-- Press the left navigation button to increase the amount of green in the image. - Press the right navigation button to increase the amount of red in the image.
+- Press the left mouse button to increase the amount of green in the image. - Press the right mouse button to increase the amount of red in the image.